narfdotpl/narf.pl/content/posts/pegasus.md

 Step 5: experiment with emulator effects
 ----------------------------------------

-In Nestopia you can tweak many settings (screen curvature, NTSC video artifacts, etc.) to induce various levels of nostalgia:
+In Nestopia one can tweak many settings (screen curvature, NTSC video artifacts, etc.) to induce various levels of nostalgia:

 - normal